Trump vows quick action on 'barbaric' Syria chemical attack

 One video shared by activists showed bodies of about a dozen children, women and men, some with foam at the mouth.
 Reuters could not independently verify the reports.

-The OPCW, based in the Hague, said people were possibly gassed to death by a poisonous cocktail of sarin and chlorine.
+The OPCW, based in The Hague, opened an investigation on Monday to determine whether dozens of people were gassed to death in the attack.

 Dr. Muhammad, a doctor in Ghouta quoted by UOSSM, said patients were coughing blood, a symptom not seen in previous chemical attacks.